jeroleski/UsExW_g52_exam/public/README.md

 ## About the project

-This car sharing website, were created as part of the course 'User experience og webprogrammering (Spring 2022)' at ITU.
+This car sharing website was created as part of the course 'User experience og webprogrammering (Spring 2022)' at ITU.

 ## Running the project